 - Delayed-entry military recruits, future recruits, and immediate family members of those with a ”non-binding, but promissory contract” with one of the branches of the military.

 Are Veterans Eligible for Military OneSource Assistance?

-Veterans have access to Military OneSource benefits; in August of 2018 the Department of Defense expanded this availability from 180 days after separation or retirement to a full year.
+Veterans have access to Military OneSource benefits for a full year after separation or retirement, an increase from the original 180 days.
 This change was implemented as part of the John S. McCain National Defense Authorization Act for fiscal year 2019.